gservera/TaxonomyKit/README.md

 $ brew install carthage
 ```

-To integrate TaxonomyKit into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate TaxonomyKit into your Xcode project using Carthage, specify it in your `cartfile`:

 ```ogdl
 github "tadija/AEXML"